phipnye/Econometrics/README.md

 # Econometrics
 Econometrics Work Done in R and Jupyter

-## Gauss-Markov Theorem
-- Includes a .tex and .pdf file of Gauss-Markov Theorem Proof

 ## Introductory Econometrics
 - Finished problem sets and notes from Professor Jeffrey Wooldridge's Introductory Econometrics: A Modern Approach Textbook
 - Answers to exercises are my own work; however, I take no credit for the notes sections as the notes are heavily influenced by words used in the text.